gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - I also set up an ubuntu vm for the memory dump

 - moving the Lima Charlie lab from https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

+### 07.08.2025 (7 hours and 35 minutes)

+14:00-15:40
+16:15-22:20
+> -10 minutes(2 toilet breaks)

+- worked on the .eml files in the email section

+- created some ctf questions for the email files

+- presented a live demo of all the labs

+- Added photos to the ctf writeups

+- Finished all 8 .eml files and ctf questions!

+- Updated the colab repo